petervaro/prelude/README.md

 This header contains the necessary types, their methods and macros to implement such feature.

-The rationale behind this type is that the plain pointer to `void` may or may not have the same size as a function pointer.
-(A pointer to `void` is only capable of storing any type of object pointer, not function pointer.
-Also the representation of a pointer to function is implementation defined.)
-Therefore it is not conforming and portable to store pointer to function in pointer to `void`.
+The rationale behind this type is that it is not guaranteed for a plain pointer to `void` to have the same size and/or representation as a function pointer.
+(A pointer to `void` is only capable of storing any type of object pointer.)
+Therefore it is not strictly conforming to store a pointer to function in a pointer to `void`.
 However the standard clearly states, that any pointer to a function is capable of holding pointer to any kind of other function.
-(Even then, the stored function should not be called until it is properly casted first, otherwise it is undefined behaviour.)
+(Even then, the stored function should not be called until it is properly casted first to its original type, otherwise it is undefined behaviour.)

 **Usage:**